simondlr/Contract-Reactor/README.md

 ## TODO

-- Add transact (and not just call()).
-- Add contract state as component state.
-- Add natspec support.
 - Add prop validaton for development mode of React.
+- Add contract state as component state?
+[Unsure, because you might not want to trust the DOM vs doing a call() instead each time?]
+- Add natspec support?
+[Unsure if needed/required/possible]
 - Write simple tests.

 Longer term ideas.
 - Add possibility to also create/submit contract.
+[Useful to more quickly bootstrap contract testing]
-- Create different types of "views", potentially developing this into a more full-fledged Ethereum front-end framework.
+- Create different types of "views", potentially developing this into a more full-fledged Ethereum front-end framework. [up in the air]

 ## Notes